syncfusion-content/angularjs-docs/angularjs/TreeGrid/Stacked-Header.md

 ### Tooltip

-We can have the customized tooltip for the stacked header text with the help of `tooltip` property in `e-stackedheaderrows.stackedHeaderColumns`.
-JsRender template script id can be assigned to this property to get tooltip.
+You can have the customized tooltip for the stacked header text with the help of `tooltip` property in `e-stackedheaderrows.stackedHeaderColumns`.
+JsRender template script ID can be assigned to this property to get tooltip.

 {% highlight html %}
 <body ng-controller="TreeGridCtrl">